 You and the other researchers made the decision not to call out anyone by name, but in the very first paragraph you say it’s quite possible that nobody has actually reached all 14 of the world’s highest summits.

 We debated this long and hard, and Dougald MacDonald, the editor of the American Alpine Journal, took a lot of interest and was very helpful.
-We really debated this a lot because we have a lot of names.
 The researchers—Rodolphe Popier, Tobias Pantel, and Eberhard Jurgalski—they’ve got all the names and the photos and the numbers.
 We included the names in the early drafts, and then we took them all out.
 We took every single name out.

 How did you come to that decision?

 We felt it was the only way we could be fair.
 You can muck around in the middle and name a few names and leave some people out, but that becomes unfair and inaccurate.
 So in the end it was just more elegant and more fair to take everybody out.

 You write also that most of these missed summits were honest mistakes, and that the earlier climbers didn’t have access to the technology that’s available today.
 Should those folks get the benefit of the doubt?

 Yes, that’s what the tolerance zones are for—just to say that in the past we didn’t have GPS and satellite imagery and photos taken from a helicopter.
 So you allow for that.

 As a climber myself, I know that it’s really hard to tell some of these things when you’re up there.
 A caveat to all that is that on Manaslu, on the first ascent in 1956, they did go to the main top.
 They didn’t have any of this tech and they went to the main top.

 If we set aside the professional climbers for a moment, the majority of the people that are claiming these false summits today, often unknowingly, are guided clients.
 Is there an argument not to press those folks to climb the last few meters and expose them to added risk?

 I think that that may be practical, and certainly on Manaslu.